Don Banks: Early life and education

 Jazz was Banks' earliest and strongest musical influence.
 He learned the saxophone as a boy in Australia and was proficient enough to be invited to play in the Graeme Bell band, then one of the finest outside America.
 He served with the Australian Army Medical Corps between 1941 and 1946 and began to study piano, harmony and counterpoint privately.
 He attended the University of Melbourne Conservatorium of Music for two years before moving to Europe in 1950.

-In the UK he studied composition privately with Mátyás Seiber, who was himself much interested in jazz, from 1950 to 1952.
+In the UK, he studied composition privately with Mátyás Seiber, who was himself much interested in jazz, from 1950 to 1952.
 He became a friend and associate of Gunther Schuller and was much involved with Tubby Hayes, writing several compositions for him.
 There were also periods of study in Salzburg with modernist Milton Babbitt and in Florence with the serialist composer Luigi Dallapiccola.

 Career

-In the 1950s Banks was the secretary to Edward Clark, head of the London Contemporary Music Centre.
+In the 1950s, Banks was the secretary to Edward Clark, head of the London Contemporary Music Centre.
 He was chairman of the Society for the Promotion of New Music (SPNM) in 1967–68, and held several other posts in London whilst living in Purley, Surrey (at 16, Box Ridge Avenue).
 While in the UK during the 1960s his primary source of income came from scoring horror films produced by Hammer Studios, including Rasputin the Mad Monk, The Frozen Dead and The Mummy’s Shroud.

 He returned to Australia in 1972, as Head of Composition and Electronic Music Studies at the Canberra School of Music.
 He remained there till 1977, then had a series of educational positions.
 In 1978 he was appointed Head of the School of Composition Studies at the New South Wales Conservatorium of Music.

 He died at his home in the Sydney suburb of McMahons Point, after an eight-year battle with chronic lymphocytic leukaemia.
-He left a widow, Valerie, and a son, Simon.

 The Don Banks Music Award, established in 1984, is funded by the Australia Council for the Arts.